Workshop on Assurance and Verification of AI Development (AViD)

 Media & attribution

-The Verification Workshop will be a closed-door event, follow Chatham House Rule for participants, and have an off-the-record policy for press.
+The AViD Workshop will be a closed-door event, follow Chatham House Rule for participants, and have an off-the-record policy for press.